 when she comes out; her hand shakes as she

 re-dog-ears the top corners of the big pages

 that look about to flop over on their own.

 Now she raises the bow--its flat bundle of hair

 harvested from the rear ends of horses--like a whetted

 scimitar she is about to draw across a throat,

-and attacks.
 In a back alley a cat opens

 her pink-ceilinged mouth, gets netted

 in full yowl, clubbed, bagged, bicycled off, haggled open,